/ May 6

 Playa Dominicalito

-Nearby, we also have a surf spot called Dominicalito, which we sometimes take our guests to if the swell is very large and they are ready to paddle out into the lineup.
+Nearby, we also have a surf spot called Dominicalito, which we sometimes take our guests to if the swell is huge and they are ready to paddle into the lineup.
 This is a combination of a reef and beach break.
-It is appropriate because it is located within a small bay which is more protected from the larger swells that sometimes do hit our coastline.
+It is appropriate because it is located within a small bay, which is more protected from the larger swells that sometimes hit our coastline.

-We feel lucky to have a variety of surf spots within a 15-minute drive that are appropriate for our guests, who generally visit us as beginners or intermediate surfers.
-From the perspective of a surfer, they do not call it the “rich coast” for no reason!
+We feel lucky to have a variety of surf spots within a 15-minute drive that is appropriate for our guests, who generally visit us as beginners or intermediate surfers.
+From a surfer’s perspective, they do not call it the “rich coast” for no reason!

 Categories